zendesk/v2_repl_app/README.md

 This repo is maintained by @zendesk/vegemite.
 You can contact us using that Github handle on issues or pull requests in this repo.
 We are often active during daytime hours on the east coast of Australia (UTC+10).

 We have a Slack channel called `vegemite` accessible to all Zendesk employees.
-The broader developer community is encourage to get in touch with us by using the `zendesk-appdevelopers` Slack account, or by contacting us via https://support.zendesk.com.
+The broader developer community is encouraged to get in touch with us by using the `zendesk-appdevelopers` Slack account, or by contacting us via https://support.zendesk.com.
+You can get access to the Slack channel by signing up for [App Framework V2 beta](goo.gl/forms/rnHRGIUj4a).

 ## Getting Started

+### Installing the app into a Zendesk account

 This app can be installed from the apps marketplace by searching for 'iframe REPL'.

 You can also upload it as a private app by running `zat create --path=./dist` (using the [zendesk_apps_tools](https://rubygems.org/gems/zendesk_apps_tools))

+### Developing a change to the app

+#### Initial setup

 If you need to test a change to this app, you'll need to setup the dependencies by running: